prisms-center/phaseField/applications/nucleation/KKS_nucleation.md

 ### Hold time

 After each nucleus is added, there is a `hold' time interval, $\Delta t_h$, during which the order parameter value is fixed within a small window that encompasses the new nucleus.
-The purpose of this hold time is to allow the concentration to evolve within the nucleus to a value close to the coexistance composition for $\beta$ phase, and therefore, to create small a solute depleted zone around the nucleus.
+The purpose of this hold time is to allow the concentration to evolve within the nucleus to a value close to the coexistence composition for $\beta$ phase, and therefore, to create small a solute depleted zone around the nucleus.
 After the hold time, the nucleus is allowed to evolve into a precipitate.

 ### Required nucleation inputs